What’s The Difference Between Total Testosterone and Free Testosterone?

-While we tend to think of testosterone in relation to sexual function and muscular development, this hormone actually affects the entire body – in both men and women.
+Most of us think of testosterone in terms of its impact on our sexual function and muscular development, but, in reality, this hormone affects the entire body – in both men and women.

-Testosterone is produced in the testes, ovaries, adrenal glands, and via precursor hormones; those that the body converts into testosterone.
+Testosterone is produced in the testes, ovaries, adrenal glands, and via precursor hormones which are hormones that the body converts into testosterone.
+For the purposes of this discussion we will focus on how testosterone, often referred to as “the male hormone”, affects men.

 Free vs. Total Testosterone: What’s the difference?

-This free classification of the hormone accounts for the amount that connects with testosterone receptors within the body’s cells.
+This unbound or “free” testosterone is what connects with testosterone receptors within the body’s cells.
 When a cell absorbs free testosterone, it enables its functionality, such as cell replication in the bones and muscles.
+Free testosterone is also responsible for the creation of what are known as secondary sexual characteristics in men.
+These include things like facial hair and a deeper voice.

-As you may have deduced, total testosterone calculates 100% of the hormone available in the bloodstream.
+As the name suggests, total testosterone is the grand total of all the hormone available in the bloodstream.
 While some testosterone tests only account for total testosterone, they might not be as helpful as once thought.
+Here’s why.

 A 98% proportion is normal for bound testosterone – but obviously, anomalies can occur.
-Limiting tests to total testosterone levels overlooks the possibility of excessive bondage to either SHBG or albumin.
-If too little of the hormone is “free” to do its work, this can lead to issues, including poor muscle development, irritability, and lower sex drive.
+Limiting testing to total testosterone levels overlooks the possibility of excessive bondage to either SHBG or albumin.
+Here’s why it matters.
+The possibility of excessive bondage means that it is possible to have normal levels of total testosterone but still have insufficient free testosterone to perform its essential functions.
+Too little free testosterone can lead to poor muscle development, irritability, lowered sex drive and a host of other issues that one may not readily associate with too little free testosterone.

 Until recently, free testosterone was the only type considered biologically active.
 It turns out, however, that the portion of the hormone bound to serum albumin tends to become available in the capillary bed.
 Therefore, non-SHBG-bound testosterone is also deemed as “bioavailable.”

-In a manner of speaking, bioavailable testosterone is like a reserve supply, ready for use when the body is low on free testosterone.
+One way of looking at bioavailable testosterone is that it is like a reserve supply, ready for use when the body is low on free testosterone.
 However, scientists still don’t know how much bioavailable testosterone goes on to be absorbed by cells in these conditions.

-Other conditions that may cause diagnostic problems include:
+There are also other conditions that may cause diagnostic problems.
+These include:

 - Genetically caused SHBG-binding abnormalities